ros-workshop/sensor-integration/README.md

 To launch a simulated world and robot, run these commands at the same time in separate terminals:

+:turtle: Note if using Noetic: "husky_empty_world.launch" is "empty_world.launch"

 ```bash
 # Launches Husky with a SICK LMS1XX lidar and and IMU, in an empty world within Gazebo.
 export HUSKY_LMS1XX_ENABLED=1